2024 Learn Africa Programme

 • The issuance of the certificate once the studies in Spain have been sucessfully completed.

-• Any other daily expenses including, but not limited to, local transport.
+• Any other daily expenses including, but not limited to, warm clothing, hygiene articles, footwear, leisure, or local transport.

 • Each scholarship is just for a single person; in no case will support of any kind (financial, consular, accommodation, etc.) be granted for potential accompanying family members (children, parents, siblings, spouse, etc.).